frontpage.

 Comments

-This has been posted a few times recently and certainly looks intriguing, but as far as we can tell, there only there-there is a signup list.
+This has been posted a few times and looks intriguing, but as far as we can tell, the only there-there is a signup list.

 For a good HN thread, we should probably wait until the product is available—or at least for more information?